We’re Glad You’re Here!

 Parents, feel free to quietly explain what is happening, taking the lead in singing, praying, and participating – your child will follow.

 Noise: If the noise your child is making becomes an issue so that others around you are being disturbed and you therefore need to step out of the service with your child, that’s okay!
 You are warmly welcome to come back in at any time.
 (Please note that a ‘cry room’ is available.)

 To Our Members: The presence of children is both biblical and beautiful – a gift and blessing to the church and a reminder that we are growing.
 The way we welcome children affects the way they respond to the church, to God, and to one another.
 Please welcome them as Jesus did and find ways and words to encourage them and their parents.

 CURRENT PREACHING SERIES

-Having in recent times preached verse by verse through the book of Acts, Paul’s letter to the Ephesians, and the Gospel of John, our current series in our Sunday morning worship services focus on the first eleven chapters of the book of Genesis.
+Having in recent times preached verse by verse through the book of Acts, Ephesians, the Gospel of John, and the first eleven chapters of Genesis, our current series in our Sunday morning worship services focus on the book of Hebrews.

 ENGLISH STANDARD VERSION

 In today’s English-speaking world we are blessed with an abundance of excellent Bible translations.
 It may therefore be helpful to know that the Bible used in our worship services is the English Standard Version (ESV).
 It is highly regarded for its elegance, readability, and accuracy.